girlscript/winter-of-contributing/Python/Python_Numpy/Presentation.md

 [3, 4, 5, 6]
 ```

-We can also define the step as [start:end:step].
+We can also define the step as [start : end : step].
 For example, if we need to print alternate numbers from a given array, we write step = 2.
 NOTE- If start index is not passed, default considered is 0
              If end index is not passed, it is considered the length of array in that dimension
              If step is not passed default considered is 1.